MiltonGreat/Iris-Speciies/README.md

 ### Overview

-This project demonstrates introductory data exploration techniques using the Iris dataset.
+This project demonstrates data exploration techniques using the Iris dataset.
 The dataset contains information about the Iris flower species, specifically the physical measurements of the flowers and their species classification.
 The goal of this project is to load the data, visualize the distribution of species, and understand the relationships between various features through scatter plots and histograms.

 ### Objectives